bustle/mobiledoc-kit/README.md

 ### Deploy the demo website

 The demo website is hosted at github pages.
-To build the website, run `npm run build-website`.
-To deploy it to the gh-pages branch run `npm run deploy-website`.
+To publish a new version do:

+  * `npm run build-website`.
+This builds the website into `website/` and commits it
+  * `npm run deploy-website`.
+Pushes the `website/` subtree to the `gh-pages` branch at github

 Visit [http://bustlelabs.github.io/content-kit-editor/demo](http://bustlelabs.github.io/content-kit-editor/demo).

 ### Contributing